First Time in Phuket – Phuket FAQs

 Before you go and on arrival

-1. What is the weather like in Phuket
+What is the Weather Like in Phuket

 Phuket lies in a tropical region and is warm all year round.
 Temperatures range from ‘WARM’ to ‘TOO HOT’.

-High Season is the best time to Come: The coolest and supposedly best months are December to March.
+High Season is the best time to come: The coolest and supposedly best months are December to March.

 Rainy Season: June to August is a mix of rain and sun, usually enjoyable.
 September, October and November are often the wettest months.